Emrys-Hong/dotfiles/Readme.md

 git clone https://github.com/Emrys-Hong/dotfiles ~/.dotfiles && cd ~/.dotfiles ./setup.sh
 ```
-Specifically `setup.sh` will use softlinks to link the configuration files as hidden files to your home directory `~/` (you can also choose to link the files yourself).
+Specifically `setup.sh` will use softlinks to link the configuration files as hidden files to your home directory `~/` (alternatively, you can also choose to link the files yourself).

 Configuration files include :